jacktriplabs/jacktrip-qt/README.md

-# JackTrip Scripts to Build Qt
+# Scripts to Build Qt for JackTrip

 Copyright (c) 2023 JackTrip Labs, Inc.
 See [MIT License](LICENSE)

-These are opinionated scripts for building Qt with only the requirements needed to build [JackTrip](https://github.com/jacktrip/jacktrip).
+These are opinionated scripts to build Qt with only the features required by [JackTrip](https://github.com/jacktrip/jacktrip).

 ## qtbuild.sh (for Unix)

 `./qtbuild.sh <VERSION>`

-Creates static build of QT in `/opt/qt-<VERSION>-static`
+Creates static build of Qt in `/opt/qt-<VERSION>-static`

 Supports:
 * Qt5